SamVerschooren/SamVerschooren.github.io/_pages/about.md

  </div>

 <br><br>
-When I'm not in the office, I mostly like to spend my time hiking, camping, climbing, or skiing in the mountains, but I can also also enjoy relaxing at home with a book.
-I really enjoy listening to folk and blues music.
+When I'm not in the office, I mostly like to spend my time hiking, camping, climbing, or skiing in the mountains, but I can also also enjoy relaxing at home with a book and listening to some folk and blues music.
 I even attempted to learn to play the harmonica for a while, but that was only mildly successful.

 <div style="text-align: center;">
  <img src="/images/climbing.jpg" alt="Climbing" style="width:160px;">